 The real epidemic is growing in the intestines.

 If you are looking for more information about healing IBS, allergies, autoimmune issues, and more with fermented foods, consider my Gut Rebuilding Program.
-You’ll find free resources and videos on the website (after you enter your name and email).
+On the website you’ll find free resources and videos (after you enter your name and email).